oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 request using a pre-defined default value or fail the request indicating an invalid scope.
 The authorization server SHOULD document its scope requirements and default value (if defined).

+### Bearer Tokens {#bearer-tokens}

+A Bearer Token is a security token with the property that any party in possession of the token (a "bearer") can use the token in any way that any other party in possession of it can.
+Using a Bearer Token does not require a bearer to prove possession of cryptographic key material (proof-of-possession).

+Bearer Tokens may be enhanced with proof-of-possession specifications such as DPoP {{RFC9449}} and mTLS {{RFC8705}} to provide proof-of-possession characteristics.

+To protect against access token disclosure, the communication interaction between the client and the resource server MUST utilize confidentiality and integrity protection as described in
+{{communication-security}}.

+There is no requirement on the particular structure or format of a bearer token.
+If a bearer token is a reference to authorization information, such references MUST be infeasible for an attacker to guess, such as using a sufficiently long cryptographically random string.
+If a bearer token uses an encoding mechanism to contain the authorization information in the token itself, the access token MUST use integrity protection sufficient to prevent the token from being modified.
+One example of an encoding and signing mechanism for access tokens is described in JSON Web Token Profile for Access Tokens {{RFC9068}}.

+### Sender-Constrained Access Tokens {#sender-constrained-tokens}

+A sender-constrained access token binds the use of an access token to a specific sender.
+This sender is obliged to demonstrate knowledge of a certain secret as prerequisite for the acceptance of that access token at the recipient (e.g., a resource server).

+Authorization and resource servers SHOULD use mechanisms for sender-constraining access tokens, such as OAuth Demonstration of Proof of Possession (DPoP) {{RFC9449}}
+or Mutual TLS for OAuth 2.0 {{RFC8705}}.
+See {{I-D.ietf-oauth-security-topics}} Section 4.10.1, to prevent misuse of stolen and leaked access tokens.

+It is RECOMMENDED to use end-to-end TLS between the client and the resource server.
+If TLS traffic needs to be terminated at an intermediary, refer to Section 4.13 of {{I-D.ietf-oauth-security-topics}} for further security advice.

 ## Communication security {#communication-security}